Attention: I’m available to SKYPE directly to your classroom! E-Mail email@example.com

 How to go about this?
 I’ll e-mail an order form that you may send home with the students a few days prior to my visit.

-You may also order books from any major distributor, my publisher, or contact me and I will bring the appropriate number of books requested (preferred method).
+You may also order books from any major distributor, contact me and I will bring the appropriate number of books requested (preferred method).
 I will also have books on hand the day of the visit through the encouragement of my publisher involve students in personal booksignings.

-Note: if ordering from a distributor or my publisher, please allow an adequate amount of time for the books to be delivered.
+Note: if ordering from a distributor, please allow an adequate amount of time for the books to be delivered.
 I generally have books available, but please check with me first.

 3. Compile a list of questions about how books are written, edited, published, etc., or specific questions pertaining to the Cynthia’s Attic series.
 On the day of the visit, kids may have questions but are hesitant to voice them.
 If they have the opportunity to write their questions ahead on index cards, it is easier to get them answered without putting anyone on the spot.
 Once the Q & A gets rolling, students tend to feel more confident about asking additional questions.